nhscc/problem-statements/2020/airports/bdpa-airports-part-2.md

 your part.

 > Please [let us know](https://github.com/nhscc/problem-statements/issues) if
 > you have any questions or concerns.
-You (YES YOU, STUDENT) are free to ask us
-> any questions you want at any point during the competition.
-If you are
-> confused about something or encounter a problem, do not hesitate to reach out
-> ASAP on Slack!

 ## Change 1